Dental Implant Solutions

 Please contact Scottsdale Smile Center for more information on dental implants, or to schedule a consultation.

 Advantages of Implant Dentistry

 Dental implants are stronger and more durable than their restorative counterparts bridges and dentures.
 Implants offer a permanent solution to tooth loss.
 Additionally, implants may be used in conjunction with other restorative procedures for maximum effectiveness.
 For example, a single implant can serve to support a crown replacing a single missing tooth.
-Implants can also be used to support a dental bridge for the replacement of multiple missing teeth, and can be used with dentures to increase stability and reduce gum tissue irritation.
+Implants can also be used to support a dental bridge for the replacement of multiple missing teeth, and can be used with dentures (known as implant dentures) to increase stability and reduce gum tissue irritation.

 Procedural advancements, including the development of narrower “mini” implants, mean that more people than ever before are finding themselves candidates for implantation.
 However, candidacy for implantation still varies, meaning that Dr. Brandon Ryff, Dr. Jonathan Coombs, and/or Dr. Don Chiappetti will need to determine if you should opt for an alternative restoration.

 Planning for Implants – Cone Beam X-Ray Technology

 CT scans coupled with state of the art 3D software represents a tremendous leap forward in Dental Implant treatment planning.
 Prior to this combination, implants had to be planned with a 2-dimensional x-ray, leaving out the most important factors in both the predictability (bone density and bone width) and safety (3D relationship of the implants and nerves).